manuGil/online-core/docs/source/vector-analysis.rst

 + length (length of a line segment or boundary of a polygon)
 + area (of polygon features)

 In this exercise, we will discuss all these measurements.
-A general overview of `measurement operations <Vector Measurements_>`_ on vector data is provided in your Living Textbook.
+A general overview of |ltb| `measurement operations <Vector Measurements_>`_ on vector data is provided in your Living Textbook.

 .. important::